BioWare: 2020s: New Dragon Age and Mass Effect games

 Amazon MGM Studios officially confirmed on 7 November 2024 that a Mass Effect TV series is in development, following negotiations that had started in late 2021.
 BioWare executive producer Michael Gamble will also act as an executive producer on the TV adaptation.

 In January 2025, EA lowered its upcoming annual revenue forecast due to the underperformance of both EA Sports FC 25 and Veilguard.
-EA stated that Veilguard had "engaged" 1.5 million players during the three months ending December 31, 2024, underperforming their expectations by half.
+EA stated that Veilguard had "engaged" 1.5 million players during the three months ending 31 December 2024, underperforming its expectations by half.
 (Note: EA has not defined "engagement".
 IGN highlights that EA does not differentiate between unit sales or players acquired through EA's Play Pro subscription service.)
 Later that month, EA restructured and downsized BioWare.
 While a small Mass Effect team was retained to continue work, the studio "is now down from more than 200 people two years ago to less than 100 today".
 This restructuring included layoffs in the Dragon Age team,' with IGN noting that "terminated" employees "are being offered time to apply to other roles within the company if they so choose".
 Bloomberg stated that some BioWare employees were "loaned out to other teams within their parent company" and then later informed "that the loans had morphed into permanent relocations" to various EA subsidiaries.
 PC Gamer highlighted that "well-known BioWare veterans" are no longer at the company and "collectively, the cuts represent a major loss of creative talent for the studio, and bears echoes of BioWare's layoff of roughly 50 employees in 2023".